The Bee's Knees

 The Bee’s Knees is a two-act drama with songs.
 It’s set in the early 1920s when for the first time ever women could run for parliament.
 The story is centred around two sisters, Bernie, a rebellious young flapper and her older, responsible sister, Dolores.
 Bernie convinces Dolores to run for office against the local male incumbent.

 For a woman of her time, this is a scandalous, dangerous decision.
-The sisters must deal with smear campaigns and death threats, a catatonic mother, the betrayal of female colleagues, and Dolores falling in love, all while running a campaign.
+The sisters must deal with smear campaigns, a catatonic mother, the betrayal of female colleagues, and Dolores falling in love, all while running a campaign.

 With a large, diverse cast and original jazz-era music, The Bee’s Knees is entertaining and hopeful.
 It takes you back to the Roaring Twenties, but shines a lens on the 2020s, forcing the audience to examine the landscape of modern leadership.